camwestwood/xapi/recipes/readinglist/readinglist-view-reading-list-item.md

 ## Purpose

+## For discussion
+* How items relate to reading lists
+	* we use contextActivities.parent (see example), at one stage we decided against using arrays, but I think we decided its ok (and it is always array of 1!)
+	* Is then then going to create a chain of contextActivities.parents accessed_item->list_item-list

 ### Actor
 The Actor entity is used to identify the individual that is viewing the reading list item.
 It uses the Jisc Profile common entity [ActorA](/common_structures.md#actora).